oncampus/moodle-local_oc_calendarcleanup/README.md

 to complete the installation from the command line.

+## Support

+- Yoko Rieger

-## Presets
+## Authors and acknowledgment

-- The deletion date can be entered under /admin/settings.php?section=local_oc_calendarcleanup.
+- Yoko Rieger

 ## License ##